clawoflight/aursec/aursec/man/aursec.1.md

 # Description
 Verify package sources by checking their hashes against versions stored in a blockchain.
 Whichever hash was submitted by the most people wins.
+A hash is submitted if it matches the current consensus or the user manually trusts it.

 If *BUILD_DIR* is not set, or -, read from STDIN.